Economic Justice for Workers

 Educational Equity and Youth Rights

 Although Asian American youth are often portrayed as a model minority, this stereotype masks significant differences among Asian American students and prevents policymakers from responding to their educational challenges.
 AALDEF responds to school dropout and pushout policies, post 9-11 racial and ethnic profiling, the lack of Asian-language assistance, and racial discrimination and harassment in public schools.
 In 2008, AALDEF published the first analysis of the No Child Left Behind Act and its negative impacts on Asian American students.
+We represented Chinese and Vietnamese immigrant students at South Philadelphia High School who were physically assaulted because of their race.

 Asian women and girls are trafficked by force or fraud into the United States through organized crime networks and employment agencies.
 Of the estimated 18,000 women and girls trafficked into the U.S. each year, one-half are from Asia and the Pacific Islands.
 AALDEF provides free legal assistance and representation to trafficked women and youth in the US and educates community groups and policymakers about the connection between human trafficking and the economic exploitation of low-wage workers.